Updated: Feb 21

 The idea is to connect four squares in a row vertically, horizontally or diagonally.
 You can play it in one of two ways: either finish when the first person gets 4-in-a-row or continue playing until the whole board is full and then see who got more 4-in-a-row's.
 The second option means you revise more but it also takes more time.

 If you read my blog you know that I try to eliminate my involvement as much as possible.
-I create materials with error correction built into them so that my kids don't need me to tell them if they're right.
+I create materials with error control built into them so that my kids don't need me to tell them if they're right or wrong.
 For this material I used my favourite PENpals 😍 PENpal is a device which lets you record sound onto practically anything, using little recordable stickers.

 If you teach at a Montessori school or any other institution which gives their students time for self-study you need to get these babies!
 To be honest, you don't even need the self-study period!
 You could easily use them during lessons.
-And no, Mantra Lingua, the producers of PENpal, don't sponsor me ... but they should 😝
+You can get your PENpal here.

-I used one sticker for each square and I recorder all three forms of each verb (I did the same thing with the vocabulary boards above).
+I used one sticker for each square and I recorded all three forms of each verb (I did the same thing with the vocabulary boards above).
 Once the student gives their answer they check if it was correct.
-If it's incorrect they can try and remember the forms and try again when it's their turn next time.
-It's important to have a rule here which doesn't allow to use the same square by another player in the same round.
+If it's incorrect they can try and remember the forms and try again when it's their turn again.
+It's important to have a rule here which doesn't allow for useing the same square by another player in the same round.
 This way the student is really motivated to remember the correct answer to use it in the next round.

 My boards are colour coded.
 The background corresponds to the PENpal which should be used with this particular set.
 Students can choose whether they want to play with one board or two.

 If you want to make anything fold like this use sticky tape to join the two pieces together leaving a bit of space between them.
-Make sure that the sticky tape goes all the way around the two thing you're sticking together.
+Make sure that the sticky tape goes all the way around the two pieces od paper you're sticking together.

-I made two types of boards: one has the infinitive form of the verb in the square and the student has to give the other two forms, and the L1 translation if you wish; the other type has the verbs in my student's L1 and they have to give all three forms of the verb.
+I made two types of boards: one has the infinitive form of the verb in the square and the player has to give the other two forms, and the L1 translation if you wish.
+The other type has the verbs in my student's L1 and they have to give all three forms of the verb.
 If your students are at the beginning of their irregular verbs journey you can ask them to give the Past Simple form only to claim the square.

 The game can be played by any number of students, but I'd suggest not more than 4.
 I'd also set a time limit for giving the right answer.
 The time would depend on how long they've been studying irregular verbs for.
 I think 15 seconds is more than enough for a beginner.
 I'd go as low as 3 seconds for irregular verbs pros 😉

 I've prepared the boards for you to download in two versions: with coloured background and without, so you may print them on coloured paper of your choice.
-To make mine last longer I laminated them on sticker paper, I peeled off the back and stuck the laminated front on card.
+To make mine last longer I printed them on sticker paper, laminated the sticker, cut off the edges, peeled off the back and stuck the laminated front on card.
 They're basically indestructible now 😅